alabarga/singlecelldb-docker/README.md

 # singlecelldb-docker
-Docker for easy deployment of singlecelldb
+Docker for easy deployment of singlecelldb.
+It encapsulates Django app with Postgres, Gunicorn, and Nginx

 ## Want to test this project?